 For patients who smoke, we have a designated area for patients only, please discuss with a member of the team.
 For all others, Hospice is a non-smoking facility.

-The quiet room/Chapel is a place for quiet reflection, contemplation and prayer, whatever your spiritual beliefs.
+The Quiet Room / Chapel is a place for quiet reflection, contemplation and prayer, whatever your spiritual beliefs.
 We encourage patients, family, whanau to use it whenever they feel the need.

-All our services are delivered free.
+Thanks to funding from the WDHB and generous donations from our loyal supporters, all our services are delivered free.
 However there may be a charge for Ambulance transfers to and from the inpatient service and prescriptions on discharge.

 Visiting the inpatient unit